mcoot/tamods-server-gotylike/README.md

 ### Technician Changes
 - Technicians get repair tool that damages enemy objectives and repair rate buff from Mechanic (20%)

-- Technicians get ejection from seat when in a vehicle and it exploads (Pilot)
+- Technicians get ejection from seat when in a vehicle and it explodes (Pilot)

 ### Enabled Perks